aquasecurity/tracee/docs/contributing/overview.md

 We encourage open discussion and collaboration using both GitHub Issues and Discussions.

-- [Discussions](https://github.com/aquasecurity/tracee/discussions) are free-style conversational tool.
+- [Discussions](https://github.com/aquasecurity/tracee/discussions) are a free-style conversational tool.
-- [Issues](https://github.com/aquasecurity/tracee/issues) are project management tool, we use them to keep track on who's working on what and plan ahead.
+- [Issues](https://github.com/aquasecurity/tracee/issues) are a project management tool, we use them to keep track of who's working on what and plan ahead.

 If you have a suggestion, question, or a general comment - please use Discussions.
 If there's a clear work item (including bugs) - you can open an Issue.